Star Hawkins: Fictional character biography

 Ilda cracks another case when, jealous of Star's attention to a stunning blonde, accidentally discovers an interplanetary spy ring, although her 'Intuition Tubes' were wrong for once - the blonde was not one of the gang but an undercover agent for the government who had infiltrated them.
-Shortly afterwards Ilda gets a massive electric shock which scrambles her circuits into thinking she's the criminal The Slinker from Saturn.Note: The Slinker looks exactly like the Shadow with dark clothes and a red scarf around his face.
+Shortly afterwards Ilda gets a massive electric shock which scrambles her circuits into thinking she's the criminal The Slinker from Saturn.
 They come up against one group of space terrorists, the League of Five Planets, more than once; thwarting a plan to steal security codes and attack Earth's outer planetary bases and then defeating them again in their last ever case more than fifteen years later.

 On three occasions, by blind luck Star Hawkins and Ilda become catalysts for significant changes to robot rights.
 Ilda is saved from being scrapped, having reached the end of her robot model's life, reprieved by the Government in recognition of her usefulness in crime solving.
 Both her and Star receive a Medal of Valor and incidentally save all other robots of her model from the obsolescence law.
 Star and Ilda are also instrumental in changing apartheid-style rules when solving a case in a resort hotel in the asteroid belt.
 Prior to this case, robots were classed as servants and not allowed in hotels but forced to stay outside.
 After Ilda smuggles herself into the hotel and Star and her prevent a crime, the law is repealed.
 Their third piece of legal history comes when Star retires and all robots are given their freedom and the right to 'life-pairing' because of Ilda's heroism.